allanhortle/bruce/readme.md

 Tunic
 =====

 A utility base for Sass.
 Nothing Schmancy.
-And Stuff

 Importing
 ---------

 Tunic is just a bunch of Sass helpers.
 To use it just import as you like, before your real sass.

-    @import
+    @import "tunic";
-    	"tunic/tunic",
-    	"tunic/tunic-layout"
-    ;

 	@import
     	"myActuallySass",